lvl000/Erythrocyte-Fatty-Acid-Phenotype-Calculator/README.md

-# Erythrocyte-Fatty-Acid-Phenotype-Calculator
+# Whole-Blood-Fatty-Acid-Phenotype-Calculator

-Supplement 2 for the manuscript: "Erythrocyte fatty acid phenotypes and longitudinal quality-of-life trajectories in long-term cancer survivors"
+Supplement 2 for the manuscript: "Whole-blood fatty acid phenotypes and longitudinal quality-of-life trajectories in long-term cancer survivors"

 ## Overview

-This repository contains the R script, core reference parameters, and example dataset required to run the Erythrocyte Fatty Acid Phenotype Calculator described in the manuscript.
-The tool supports reproducible phenotype assignment in external research cohorts by projecting new erythrocyte fatty acid profiles into the fixed baseline phenotype space.
+This repository contains the R script, core reference parameters, and example dataset required to run the Whole-Blood Fatty Acid Phenotype Calculator described in the manuscript.
+The tool supports reproducible phenotype assignment in external research cohorts by projecting new whole-blood fatty acid profiles into the fixed baseline phenotype space.

 ## Important input requirements

-### Erythrocyte profiles only
+### Whole-blood profiles only

-This calculator was calibrated using erythrocyte membrane fatty acid profiles.
-It should not be applied to plasma or serum fatty acid data, because those matrices reflect different biological time windows and may produce invalid phenotype assignments.
+This calculator was developed using whole-blood fatty acid profiles measured from dried blood spot samples.
+It is intended for application to whole-blood fatty acid data generated using a comparable analytical workflow.
+It should not be applied directly to plasma, serum, or other analytical matrices, because matrix-specific differences in fatty acid composition may result in inappropriate phenotype assignments.

 ### Compositional data format